raul23/pyebooktools/README.rst

   sure that you have a backup of any files you want to organize.
 You may also want to run the scripts with the ``--dry-run`` or ``--symlink-only`` option the first time to make sure that they would do what you expect them to do.

+  Also keep in mind that these shell scripts parse and extract complex arbitrary media and archive files and pass them to other external programs written in memory-unsafe languages.
+This is not very safe and specially-crafted malicious ebook files can probably compromise your system when you use these scripts.
+If you are cautious and want to organize untrusted or unknown ebook files, use something like `QubesOS`_ or at least do it in a separate VM/jail/container/etc.

 References
 ==========
 * `ebook-tools`_: Shell scripts for organizing and managing ebook collections.
 This is the **original** project I ported to Python.
-I referenced its documentation a lot here since I tried to follow the shell script options as much as possible (such as their names) so that if you used the shell scripts, you will easily know how to run the Python scripts.
+I referenced its documentation a lot here since I tried to follow the shell script options as much as possible (such as their names) so that if you used the shell scripts, you will easily know how to run the corresponding Python scripts.

   Special thanks to `na--`_, ``ebook-tools`` developer, for having developed these very useful tools.
 I learned a lot (specially ``bash``) while porting them to Python.